 past would drown the blinding light out with his own dark shadows.
 In many ways

 this is close to the central theme of this film: the chiaroscuro of the Revolution

-as well as about how memories can be manipulated and distorted to give a new
+and the issue of how memories can be manipulated and distorted to give a new

 seems to be a rather optimistic vision of Stransky trying to resist Stalin at a